Subjective Truth Ruthless Criticism

 “Subjective truth”:

-On the impossibility of lending a personal note to an opinion
+On the impossibility of personalizing a judgment

 A: “An impressive film!
 The screenwriter hit the nail on the head.”